NoriKaneshige/Docker_Compose_Multi_Container_Tool/README.md

 ### 4) open up th port
 ### 5) and start dumping logs out to my screen.
 ![docker_compose_up](https://github.com/NoriKaneshige/Docker_Compose_Multi_Container_Tool/blob/master/docker_compose_up.png)
+### This is actually the Apache server replying, not the Nginx server.
+The traffic is going through the Nginx reverse proxy.
+It's repeating the traffic over to the Apache server.
+The Apache server is responding with its default basic HTML file because we did not change anything.
+Then, Nginx is repeating it back to me.
 ```
 Koitaro@MacBook-Pro-3 compose-sample-2 % ls -alF
 total 16